-Immediately after unpacking, visually inspect the 880/880Plus to ensure all components are included and undamaged.
-The shipping carton should contain the controller, display, CD, parts kit (see Table 2-7) and manuals.
+Immediately after unpacking, visually inspect the 880 to ensure all components are included and undamaged.
+The shipping carton should contain the controller, display, parts kit and manuals.
 If any parts were damaged in shipment, notify Rice Lake Weighing Systems and the shipper immediately.